Retirement Retirement Planning

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Retirement is a phase of life that many look forward to.
-It's a time when you can relax, pursue hobbies, travel, and spend quality time with loved ones.
+Your golden years are a time to relax, pursue hobbies, travel, and spend quality time with loved ones.
 However, there are common retirement concerns that pop up pretty consistently.

-From financial worries to health considerations, these concerns can cast a shadow on the otherwise bright prospect of retirement, but you can plan ahead to manage or eliminate those concerns.
+These concerns can cast a shadow on the otherwise bright prospect of retirement, but you can plan ahead to manage or eliminate them.

 Financial stability through retirement